Blog

 Key points

-• Data exfiltration involves the unauthorised transfer of sensitive information.
+• Data exfiltration in SaaS involves the unauthorised transfer of sensitive information stored in applications like Google Drive and Slack.

-• Cybersecurity threats can arise from both insider and outsider attacks.
+• Cybersecurity threats can originate from both employees (insider threats) and external attackers targeting your SaaS environments.

-• Metomic offers comprehensive data security solutions to help prevent data exfiltration and safeguard your critical data
+• Metomic offers specialised data security solutions to help prevent data exfiltration from SaaS applications like Google Drive and Slack, safeguarding your critical cloud data.

-With cyber threats becoming more common, it’s crucial to understand how data can be compromised and what steps can be taken to protect it.
+With cyber threats targeting cloud environments on the rise, it's crucial to understand how data within your SaaS applications can be compromised and what steps you can take to protect it.

-Data exfiltration is essentially the unauthorised transfer of sensitive information from an organisation to an outside party.
+Data exfiltration, in the realm of SaaS applications like Google Drive and Slack, is essentially the unauthorised transfer of sensitive information stored or shared within these platforms to an outside party.

 When it comes to data exfiltration incidents, responsibility can often lie with both insiders and outsiders.
 Insiders, like employees or contractors, might misuse their access to sensitive information, whether intentionally or accidentally.
 In fact, insider threats account for around 60% of data breaches, making them a significant concern for organisations.

 Common profiles of individuals involved in these breaches can vary widely.
-For instance, a disgruntled employee might seek revenge by leaking confidential information, or a departing employee may wish to take proprietary company information with them.
+For instance, a disgruntled employee might seek revenge by leaking confidential Google Drive documents, or departing employees taking proprietary information shared via Slack

 Alternatively, a well-meaning team member could inadvertently share data due to a lack of awareness about security protocols.
 This highlights the need for comprehensive training and clear communication around data security.

 On the flip side, outsiders typically include cybercriminals or hackers looking to exploit vulnerabilities in a company’s systems.
-They might use techniques like phishing or malware to gain access and steal data.
+They might use techniques like phishing or malware to gain access and steal data from SaaS applications.

-It's important to be aware that, on average, It takes an average of 292 days to detect and contain a data breach — Almost a year — highlighting the need for proactive monitoring and quick response strategies to mitigate potential damage before it escalates.
+It's important to be aware that it can take a significant amount of time to detect and contain a data breach, highlighting the need for proactive monitoring and swift response strategies within your SaaS environment.

 1. Financial loss